Rainbow Railroad: Recognition

 Rainbow Railroad received the 2018 Bonham Centre Award from the Mark S. Bonham Centre for Sexual Diversity Studies at the University of Toronto for its work helping LGBT refugees.

 In 2019, Time magazine published a feature on Rainbow Railroad's work supporting those impacted by the anti-gay purge in Chechnya.
 Approximately 70 Chechen men were resettled by Rainbow Railroad during this time period.

 In 2020, their work was highlighted in an episode of Canada's Drag Race.
 During the eighth episode of the season which aired on August 20, five gay men who had moved to Canada through the organization were given drag makeovers as the main challenge for the week.
 The winner of this challenge, Priyanka, won a $10,000 donation to Rainbow Railroad in her name.

 In 2021, Rainbow Railroad were recognised with the GAY TIMES Honour for International Community Trailblazer at the fifth annual GAY TIMES Honours celebration in London.
-Rainbow Railroad Executive Director Kimahli Powell accepted the award, which was presented by LGBTQ+ and human rights activist Blair Imani.
+The award was presented by LGBTQ+ and human rights activist Blair Imani.